Debedeavon: Death and legacy

 Virginia are almost wasted, but such Towns, or People as retain their Names, and live in Bodies, are hereunder set down; all which together can't raise five hundred fighting men.
 They live poorly and much in fear of the neighboring Indians.
 Each town, by the articles of peace, 1677, pays three Indian arrows for their land, and twenty beaver skins for protection every year."
 He continued to say, they had eight towns in Accomac, the largest of which was in Northampton, where the Gangascoe (Gingaskins) are "almost as numerous as all the foregoing put together," and they still held land in common as late as 1812, but they were "driven off during the excitement subsequent to the Nat Turner Insurrection."

+Controversy

+Debedeavon can be 4 different people: